 Here are six benefits of having a family dentist:

 Because family dentists are equipped to provide treatments to patients of all ages for various dental problems, the patient will not have to drive to several dental clinics to provide all family members with regular dental checkups.
-So, if the patient wants veneers, braces or implants, these cosmetic needs can be addressed in conjunction with dental hygiene.
+So, if the patient wants veneers, braces or other cosmetic dental treatments, these cosmetic needs can be addressed in conjunction with dental hygiene.
 The family also benefits from going to one dental clinic for the needs of the entire household by eliminating travel time and simplifying management of care.

 2. Appointments for your schedule